 Whether you’re staring out of the Adriatic, Ionian, or Aegean Sea, you’re bound to be looking and something absolutely stunning.

-Greece and Croatia are both home to some of the most beautiful coastline on the planet (in our biased opinion, anyway), and you can’t go wrong with either.
+Greece and Croatia are home to some of the most beautiful coastlines on the planet (in our biased opinion, anyway), and you can’t go wrong with either.

 … incredible sailing opportunities.

 While Greece has been a classic sailing destination for decades, Croatia is a bit newer on the block as a sailing darling–but both are excellent places to hit the water.